Definition of 'economics'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Either option would be bad economics or worse politics.
 Times, Sunday Times (2017)But blaming the privileged few is bad economics and questionable politics.
 Times, Sunday Times (2017)For a yard such as his, the economics of the industry do not readily stack up.
 Times, Sunday Times (2016)Which gets to the most controversial part of his proposals, where economics meets social policy and trade.
 Times, Sunday Times (2016)We're in a new era that demands a politics and economics that meets the needs of our own time.
 Times, Sunday Times (2016)Progress in economics and science has far wider ramifications.
 Times, Sunday Times (2012)Music industry economics had to reinvent itself.
 Times, Sunday Times (2015)But the economics of domestic production have been transformed during the downturn.
 Times, Sunday Times (2012)The impact on both economics and public policy has been dire.
 Times, Sunday Times (2009)But his reasoning appears to owe more to politics than to economics.
 Times, Sunday Times (2006)No wonder they call economics the dismal science.
 Times, Sunday Times (2007)Economics and economic policy is all about changes at the margin.
 Times, Sunday Times (2011)The economics of first class can be ruinous.
 Times, Sunday Times (2015)Once the role of "ideas" is admitted then the narrowly conceived "economics of politics " must collapse.
 Choice, Rationality, and Social Theory (1988)Many think economics is a science.
 Times, Sunday Times (2009)Got a top economics degree at Cambridge.
 The Sun (2010)It is now clear that the industry 's economics are under stress.
 Times, Sunday Times (2010)The world's insatiable demand for energy is rapidly altering the economics of its production.
 Times, Sunday Times (2007) Production economics becomes social economics, economics for people and their welfare.
 Inside Perestroika: The Future of the Soviet Economy (1990)They will challenge the accepted concepts of international economics and international trade by largely replacing international trade in finished goods with "production sharing.
 MANAGING IN TURBULENT TIMES (1980)I have always been interested in financial matters and economics.
 Times, Sunday Times (2015)Open trade versus fortress economics.
 Times, Sunday Times (2015)This may well become the new Holy Grail of financial economics.
-Times, Sunday Times (2009)You don't need a degree in economics or accounting to become an insurance broker at HSBC.
-Times, Sunday Times (2008)This flurry has raised concerns that a supply glut could drive the fuel's price south, killing the economics of projects still on the drawing board.
+Times, Sunday Times (2009)This flurry has raised concerns that a supply glut could drive the fuel's price south, killing the economics of projects still on the drawing board.
 Times, Sunday Times (2013)I just thought I would finish my degree and use economics to go and get a job somewhere.
 Times, Sunday Times (2015)To understand this theory you need to know a little of the economics of commercial TV, whose job is to deliver eyeballs to advertisers.
 Times, Sunday Times (2011)

 Trends of 'economics'